MediaBrowser/plugin.video.emby/README.md

 This software is yet in a Beta version.
 You have been warned.
 It's very probable that you will need to fully resync and reset your setup on a regular basis.

 **Having Problems?
-Then thanks for your log files** It's always a good idea to try resetting the Addon: Settings -> Advanced -> "Perform full DB reset (full DB resync)"
+Then thanks for your log files** It's always a good idea to try resetting the Addon: Settings -> Advanced -> "Perform local database reset (full resync)"
 1. Activate a more detailed logging for KodiPlexConnect: Settings -> Advanced -> "Debug"
 2. Follow the instructions here: http://kodi.wiki/view/Log_file/Easy
 3. Don't forget to delete all references to any of your Plex tokens!!
 You don't want others to have access to your Plex installation